-All students will have a variety of clinical experiences in multiple practice sites and work with indigent and vulnerable populations.
-Graduates of the Truett McConnell University’s Division of Nursing program will be eligible to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN) which is a requirement to practice as a professional registered nurse.
+Graduates of the Rielin & Salmen School of Nursing will gain a variety of clinical experiences in multiple practice sites and work with indigent and vulnerable populations as well as become eligible to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN), which is a requirement to practice as a professional registered nurse.

 AREAS OF STUDY

-Celeste S. Dunnington, RN, MSN, Dean of Rielin-Salmen School of Nursing and Associate Professor of Nursing
+Dr. Toni O. Barnett, Dean of Rielin-Salmen School of Nursing and Professor of Nursing

 706-865-2134, ext.
 6000

 “Every time we come into class, no matter which professor it is, we always begin with a devotion and prayer.
 We have become a family.”